What Is Constructive Discharge?

 The burden of proof lies with the employee, but legal counsel and state labor departments are usually available and willing to do what they can to help the case and protect the employee.

-In general, employees are expected to prove that they were mistreated at work by their employer.
+In general, an employee is expected to prove that they were mistreated at work by their employer.
 They are expected to document that they reached out and complained to their supervisor, human resources contact, management, etc., but the issue persisted.

 If you claim constructive discharge, the court will want you to prove that this work environment was so brutal and intolerable that nearly any employee would have quit (if they have not already).

 If your resignation came a long time after the issue, you would have to explain why it took you so long to leave.
 In general, there should be a clear description of the misconduct and its contribution to your resignation.